Step7750/Apocalypse/README.md

 ~~Task 7~~

 Task 8:
-* MiniMax AI w/ Alpha Beta Pruning (Also gives recursion bonus points)
+* ~~MiniMax AI w/ Alpha Beta Pruning (Also gives recursion bonus points)~~ There might be bugs...I'll add code, that takes the scores, and gets the immediate best option
 * Choice of AI Difficulty

 Task 9: